SPOTIFY : How I Got on Big Lo-Fi and Chill Playlists

 It's been a real thrill to see thousands of plays come in every day.
 It's always a special, very validating moment when I open my app around noon to see the previous day's numbers.

-The singles I've released since the other popped have not performed exceptionally well, same as usual.
-I hope to get more singles on editorial playlists, and having one on there already probably doesn't hurt my chances, but there’s still no guarantee, which I'm OK with.
+I hope to get more singles on editorial playlists in the future, and having one on there already probably doesn't hurt my chances, but there’s still no guarantee, which I'm OK with.

 I just want to make the music I want to make.
-If it gets playlisted, I'll be happy, if it doesn't, who cares.
+If it gets playlisted, I'll be happy, if it doesn't, who cares?

 Calculating

-The thing I didn't get a chance to mention in this post so far is just how much fun I had making lo-fi beats in the past few years, and how long I had been listening to chill beats before I decided to make my own.
+The thing I didn't get a chance to mention in this post so far is just how much fun I had making lofi beats in the past few years, and how long I had been listening to chill beats before I decided to make my own.

-While one part of my brain was in business mode, the rest was focused on making music I'd want to listen to, which is what really matters to me.
+While one part of my brain was in business mode, the rest was focused on the artistic process.

 If you’d like to check out my music and encourage me, you can do this here